 This “Constitution & Code of Conduct” document has been developed from the NSW Model Rules, modified where appropriate to suit the particular requirements of the Organisation by one or more General Meetings of the organisation.

-This “Constitution & Code of Conduct” document and the “Procedures” apply to all Partner Housing Australasia (Building) Incorporated Directors, Members, Volunteers, Visitors and Contractors.
+This “Constitution & Code of Conduct” document and the “Policies and Procedures” apply to all Partner Housing Australasia (Building) Incorporated Directors, Members, Volunteers, Visitors and Contractors.

 This “Constitution & Code of Conduct” document, the Procedures and the “Code of Conduct” also apply to all Partner Organisations and their Board Members, Directors, Volunteers and Contractors implementing activities funded by or though Partner Housing Australasia via the relevant Memoranda of Understanding with those partners.